Oklahoma Sooners baseball: Retirement and legacy

-On May 1, 2005 Cochell submitted his letter of resignation to Oklahoma.
+On May 1, 2005, Cochell submitted his letter of resignation to Oklahoma.
 Cochell resigned after making racial remarks during two separate interviews.
 Cochell used racially insensitive remarks to describe Joe Dunigan III who was a freshman outfielder and is an African-American.
 The remarks were not during taped interviews, but were brought to the attention of the university by ESPN after the fact.
 Cochell would later issue a public statement in which he apologized for the remarks, and the Dunnigan family would later state they forgave Cochell.

 Cochell, who had coached for 39 total seasons, was the keeper of the OU baseball program for nearly 15 full seasons.
 He led the program through one of the most successful eras of its history, including leading them to the 1994 championship, the first in over four decades, despite the quick exit that engulfed his departure, although he was invited back to the introduction of Pete Hughes as head coach in 2013.

-Sunny Golloway era
+Sunny Golloway era (2006–2013)

 Sonny Golloway was promoted from associate head coach to interim head coach on May 1, 2005 following the resignation of Larry Cochell.
 Golloway held the interim tag for the remainder of the 2005 season posting a 12–6 record.
 The Sooners earned an berth in the 2005 NCAA tournament, but were eliminated in the Oxford regional finals by Ole Miss.
 Following the 2005 season, the interim tag was removed from the title, and Golloway became head coach of the Oklahoma Sooners baseball program.

 Prior to becoming head coach at OU, Golloway returned to Norman for his second stint with the Sooners Program.
 Golloway was an assistant coach under Cochell from 1992–1995 before leaving to become the head coach at Oral Roberts.
 Golloway would coach a total of 8 seasons at Oral Roberts posting a 335–156 record.
 Following the 2003 season, Golloway left Oral Roberts to return to Norman as associate head coach.

 In his first full season as head coach of the Sooners, Golloway led the team to a 45–22 record overall.
-The 2006 team finished 3rd overall in the Big 12, and earned its second straight NCAA post-season berth.
+The 2006 team finished 3rd overall in the Big 12 Conference, and earned its second straight NCAA post-season berth.
 In the post-season, Oklahoma was awarded a host site for the regional round of the tournament.
 After losing their first game to TCU, the Sooners would win 4 straight to earn their first regional title since 1995 and a berth in the super regional round for the first time.
 Oklahoma traveled to Houston to face the Rice Owls, with the winner earning a berth in the 2006 College World Series.
 Rice won the first game, but OU was able to come back with a victory in game 2 to force a rubber game.
 Rice, the No. 2 overall seed that year, was just too much in the pivotal third game of the super regionals, and ended OU's season.